Lessons from Louisiana: Collaborative Planning that Works

 Rigor is one of three key shifts in mathematics introduced by college and career readiness standards.
 Many of us at some point have thought of rigor to mean the same as “harder.”
 However, math standards ask us to think of rigor differently.
 We refer to these three aspects identified by Student Achievement Partners:

-- Conceptual Understanding: The standards call for conceptual understanding of key concepts, such as place value and ratios.
+- Conceptual Understanding: The standards call for a conceptual understanding of key concepts, such as place value and ratios.
 Students must be able to access concepts from a number of perspectives.
 They should see math as more than a set of mnemonics or discrete procedures.

 - Procedural Skill and Fluency: The standards call for speed and accuracy in calculation.
 Students are given opportunities to practice core functions such as single-digit multiplication.
 They should have access to more complex concepts and procedures.